friosavila/playingwithstata/drdid/csdid_stata.md

 Alright, the previous section was more of a brief introduction on the magic behind `CSDID` and `DRDID`.
 But now what you are really here for.
 The new `CSDID`.

-First, in order to use `CSDID` you will need four sets of files:
+First, in order to use `CSDID` you will need five sets of files:
 - [drdid.ado](https://friosavila.github.io/playingwithstata/drdid/drdid.ado).
 This is the workhorse of the estimation.
 Implements the 2x2 DID estimation for any possible pair of treated and untreated groups, as gets the Recentered Influence functions.
 This is what is used to make Statistical inferences.
 This implements Sant'Anna and Zhao (2020).
 - [csdid.ado](https://friosavila.github.io/playingwithstata/drdid/csdid.ado).
 This is the main program that implements Callaway and Sant'Anna (2021).
 It will call on `drdid.ado`, and put all the `attgt's` into a nice table.
 Itdoes the work that `att_gt` does.
 It does come with couple of new surprises.
 - [csdid_estat.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_estat.ado).
 This file will be used as a post-estimation program.
 It does the work that `aggte` and `summarize` does.
 And it now does it quickly, because it only uses the info left by `csdid`.
-- [csdid_stat.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_stat.ado).
+- [csdid_stats.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_stats.ado).
 This is a new program that joins the `CSDID` family.
 (It may still recive a name change).
 This program will do mostly the same that `csdid_estat.ado` does, with a small difference.
 It will not work on your current dataset, it will work on a new dataset that you can create and store all the Influence functions created in `CSDID`.
 This is my attempt to simulate R's capacity to "save" entire datsets within objects for later use.
+- [csdid_table.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_table.ado).
+This program works whenever `wboot` is called.
+It simply posts the Wildbootstrap confidence intervals.

 In contrast with **`DID`**, my command uses **`drimp`** as the default estimator method.
 However, all other estimators within **`drdid`** will be allowed (except `all` and `stdipwra`).
 They key is to declare the method using option **`method()`**.
 Interestingly enough, **`DID`** uses `dripw` as the default.
 So I will use that for the following replication.